http:///Seeking comment on Sustainable Irrigation Plan

-The North East Catchment Management Authority is seeking feedback from the community and other stakeholders to guide the renewal of the North East Sustainable Irrigation Plan (the Plan).
+The North East Catchment Management Authority is seeking feedback from the community and other stakeholders on the draft North East Sustainable Irrigation Plan 2019-2024 (the Plan).

 The Plan will set strategic direction and identify activities to enable sustainable irrigation in the North East catchment area.

-A discussion paper (click here) has been developed using information from a recent electronic survey of irrigators, existing data and discussions with Agriculture Victoria, Goulburn-Murray Water and the Department of Land, Water and Environment (DELWP).
+A discussion paper was developed using information from a recent electronic survey of irrigators, existing data and discussions with Agriculture Victoria, Goulburn-Murray Water and the Department of Land, Water and Environment (DELWP).

-“We want to ensure that all stakeholders who are interested in or affected by the outcomes of the Plan are given the opportunity to have input.”
+“We encourage all stakeholders who are interested in or affected by the outcomes of the Plan to take this opportunity to have their say and provide valuable input into long-term sustainability of this sector.”

 Sustainable Irrigation Plans, also called Land and Water Management Plans (LWMP), are regionally developed plans that set out the objectives and actions to support sustainable irrigation.
 They are the building blocks for ensuring government and community efforts are aligned and funds are used effectively.
 They have a community and irrigator focus; recognise the importance of both farm productivity and sustainability; and help align decision making by local agencies and local, regional and state land and water managers.